Why Women Are Turkey's Last Hope For Democracy

 Advertisement

-But like the AKP, KADEM centers their platform around family values, while feminists, both secular and Islamic, stick to a gender equality agenda that prioritizes women as individuals.
+But like the AKP, KADEM centres their platform around family values, while feminists, both secular and Islamic, stick to a gender equality agenda that prioritises women as individuals.
 KADEM rejects LGBTQ rights like gay marriage; most feminists embrace them.
 Some KADEM women even say feminists are trying to become men.

 There were indirect jabs at feminists.
 Esra, the president's older daughter, railed against “hedonistic societies,” insisting that Turkey had its own cultural solutions to solving women’s issues different than the West.